carbon-language/carbon-lang/docs/design/code_and_name_organization.md

     -   Entities within a file may be defined in [child namespaces](#namespaces).

-Files contributing to `Geometry/Objects.FourSides` must all start with `package Geometry library("Object.FourSides")`, but will differ on `api`/`impl` types, and may have differing `namespace` arguments.
+Files contributing to the `Geometry//Objects/FourSides` library must all start with `package Geometry library "Objects/FourSides"`, but will differ on `api`/`impl` types.

-There is no restriction that a namespace only come from one library in a package.
-It's possible that files contributing to the `Geometry.TwoDimensional` namespace may use different `library` arguments.

 #### Shorthand notation for libraries in packages

-Library names may also be referred to as `PACKAGE/LIBRARY` as shorthand in text.
-`PACKAGE/default` will refer to the name of the library used when no `library` argument is specified, although `PACKAGE` may also be used in situations where it is unambiguous that it still refers to the default library.
+Library names may also be referred to as `PACKAGE//LIBRARY` as shorthand in text. `PACKAGE//default` will refer to the name of the library used when no `library` argument is specified, although `PACKAGE` may also be used in situations where it is unambiguous that it still refers to the default library.

-The `/` character is used as a separator because it is not a valid character for identifiers, particularly the package name.
-Note that library names are strings and may include any character, including `/` if desired.
+It's recommended that libraries use a single `/` for separators where desired, in order to distinguish between the `//` of the package and `/` separating library segments.
+For example, `Geometry//Objects/FourSides` uses a single `/` to separate the `Object/FourSides` library name.

 #### Package name conflicts